-A complete guide to making incredible Smoked Pork Shoulder (Pork Butt) and crowd-loving Pulled Pork.
+A complete guide to making the best pulled pork recipe using Smoked Pork Butt (Pork Shoulder).
 Learn the tips and steps for tender pulled pork on your smoker.
-Plus a full video tutorial on how to smoke pork shoulder.
+Plus a full video tutorial on How to Smoke Pork Shoulder.

-Pork Shoulder is a dense muscle from the shoulder of the pig.
-The characteristics of the shoulder include pockets of intramuscular fat that are elongated and stringy in nature.
-Tucked inside the shoulder is another important muscle called the pork collar, or money muscle in competition barbecue.
+Pork Butt is a dense muscle from the shoulder of the pig (not the actual butt).
+The characteristics of the shoulder include pockets of intramuscular fat that are elongated and stringy.
+Tucked inside the shoulder is another important muscle called the pork collar, or money muscle as it is known in competition barbecue.

 - Whole Pork Shoulder – This is typically a 12 – 14 pound pork shoulder that includes the actual shoulder just off the spine, as well as the upper portion of the leg, or picnic.

 - Picnic – The lower portion of the shoulder and the bone in upper portion of the leg.
 This is easy to spot because it tapers down toward the leg with a triangular shape.
 These average 6 – 8 pounds.

 - Boston Butt/Pork Butt – This is the shoulder that has been separated from the picnic.
 This cut is typically 6 – 8 pounds.
 The butt is still the shoulder and not to be confused with the ham, which is the rear of the pig.

 - Partial Cuts – At times grocery stores will pre-slice pork shoulders into 3 – 4 pound cuts.
 We do not recommend using these for smoking.

 - Boneless – Any of these cuts can be boneless.
 The butcher simply removes the bone and may tie the pork shoulder with butcher string.